grasshoff/philhistcomp/docs/nurse_hate_thread/Zwischenbericht.md

 Since the beginning of the covid-19 pandemic nurses (alongside doctors and other medical workers) have been celebrated globally for risking their health and working overtime in order to fight the virus.
 The work done by nurses has been subject to increased attention, which has led to a debate on their work conditions, wages, and the social recognition of their profession.

 The mainstream celebration of nurses has, however, also provoked hatred and frustration in sub-discourses.
 On the male dominated online imageboard [4chan](4chan.org) there has been a rise of discussion threads revolving around hatred against nurses.
 These threads mostly appear on the board /pol/ ("Politically Incorrect").
 Such threads are often referred to as "nurse hate threads".
-The vast majority of these discussions combine the hatred against nurses with explicit misogyny; the nurses are mostly incapable, immoral or immature in virtue of being women.
-Importantly, these characterizations of nurses mostly aim at creating an antithesis to the figure of the hero.
+The vast majority of these discussions combine the hatred against nurses with explicit misogyny; the nurses are claimed to be incapable, immoral or immature in virtue of being women.
+Importantly, these characterizations of nurses seemingly aim at creating an antithesis to the figure of the hero.
 Nurses (predominantly in virtue of being women) are ridiculed as not skilled, ethical, mature, or smart enough to be real heroes.
 Rather, they are assumed to exploit the current attention in order to stage themselves as heroes.
 Thus, they are not only framed as not having the properties of a hero.
 They are framed as the explicit opposite of a hero; a non-hero.

 The observations sketched above give rise to multiple questions.
 Why is the figure of a female hero so negatively received in certain online sub-discourses?
 Are such misogynist attitudes augmented in the context of a pandemic?
 The covid-19 virus is a source of global fear and instability.
 Thus, there is reason to believe that the hatred against female nurses is partly nurtured by a notion of powerlessness and a fear of transforming power relations.
 There is indeed a connection between the caring provided by nurses and the notion of power.
 If somebody has the skills and knowledge to improve or save your life it may give rise to a strong feeling of dependence.[^1] In the current situation the world's societies are absolutely dependent on medical workers, both for health and financial reasons.
 In other words, the pandemic has emphasized the necessity of nurses and the fact that their profession is crucial in a time of crisis.